 - Privacy Shield - EU companies can exchange data with US companies without restrictions, provided the US company has Privacy Shield certification.

-- Binding Corporate Rules (BCR) - these are used by multinational corporations to share data between the groups EEA and non-EEA entities.
+- Binding Corporate Rules (BCR) - these are used by multinational corporations to share data between the groups' companies.
 All BCRs have to be approved by an appropriate supervisory authority.

 If the safeguards listed above are not in place, data cannot be exchanged with a country or sector that does not have an adequacy decision... unless one of several exceptions, or derogations, apply.
 The most common of these for the events sector are:

 - the consent of the individual - for example, the registration for a congress in Dubai by an individual might construe consent for data to be shared with a hotel in Dubai, provided certain conditions are met